eag1ex/payload-resolution-manager/readme.md

         // NOTE do some calculation for `each` item, must return 1 item item.dataSet.age += 20
         return item
-    }, null, 'each') // we ignored `uid:null` since we are chaining only one job
+    }, null, 'each') // we can ignore `uid:null` since we are chaining this job
     // if we provided `index11` internal value will change, need to specify what to finalize!
     // .markDone() // will ignore any setupData from update .setupData(exampleData(5))